 Known for his larger-than-life personality in the wrestling ring and a star on the big screen, Dwayne “The Rock” Johnson has had his hands in many things throughout his professional life, even trying his hand at football early in life.
-Let’s take a look back at Dwayne Johnson’s football career and if The Rock ever made it to the NFL.
+Let’s take a look back at Dwayne Johnson’s football career and see if The Rock ever made it to the NFL.

-He credits this desire to play due to a bathroom run-in with teacher/coach Jody Cwik.
+He credits his desire to play due to a bathroom run-in with teacher/coach Jody Cwik.
 Johnson was an imposing figure, and it was easy to tell football would be a good idea for him.
 By the time he was a junior in high school, The Rock stood at 6’4″ and 230 pounds.
-Realizing it could be his way to higher education, Johnson took his opportunity seriously and attacked it with the same ferocity he has become known for in his other endeavors.
+Realizing it could be his way to higher education, Johnson took his opportunity seriously and attacked it with the same ferocity he has become known for in all his other endeavors.

-Johnson received offers from Penn State, UCLA, Clemson, Florida State, and dozens of other top programs.
-Eventually, he reached out to the University of Miami and accepted a full-ride scholarship to play at “The U.”
+Johnson received many scholarship offers including from Penn State, UCLA, Clemson, Florida State, and dozens of other top programs.
+Eventually, he decided on the University of Miami and accepted a full-ride scholarship to play at “The U.”

-Unfortunately, those dreams were abruptly cut short.
-During the final round of two-a-days, Johnson tore his shoulder.
+Unfortunately, those dreams were sadly cut short.
+During the final round of two-a-days, Johnson would tear his shoulder.
 The Miami coaching staff decided to convert a relatively larger but nimble tight end to defensive end.
 His name?
 Warren Sapp.
 And as they like to say, the rest is history.

-It was simply bad timing for Johnson that he went to the same school as one of the greatest defensive linemen of all time.
+It was truly just bad timing for Johnson that he went to the same school as one of the greatest defensive linemen of all time.
 From that point on, Johnson was a substitute-level player for the Hurricanes moving forward and would never garner the same opportunity again during his time there.

 Johnson played for Miami all four years (1991-1995), appearing in 39 games with one start.
 He recorded 77 tackles and 4.25 sacks.

 Any dreams or aspirations towards an NFL future for The Rock were dashed due to the presence of Sapp.
 Unable to see any considerable playing time, Johnson was left without a real chance to shine, and as a result, he went undrafted.

-Johnson was assigned to the practice roster but was cut two months into the season as he struggled with injuries.
-That was the closest Johnson ever got to the NFL.
+Johnson was assigned to the practice roster but was cut two months into the season as he struggled with injuries once again.
+That was the closest Johnson ever got to playing in the NFL.

 Shortly after that, Johnson realized he needed to make a change.
 And well, The Rock was born.
 It looks like he may have made the right decision after all.